thib-s/python_cluster/README.md

 note: these steps can be run in the shared directory or in you can repeat this operation on each node

 finally to start the cluster, you may run the start\_cluster.sh, for more info: start\_cluster.sh --help

+Then ssh with port forwarding to the master: ssh -L 8888:localhost:8888 $username@$master

+you can now open localhost:8888 in your browser.

+note: you'll need a toke to connect, to get it, ssh to the master and connect to the screen session associated to jupyter. screen -list | grep jupyter to find the session name.
+Then screen -r $session\_name to access the process, by looking at the log you must find the token url. finally CTRL+A+D to go back to the console.